 - You must be at least 7 years old by September.

-- The 3 week FOCUS Summer Dance Intensive is mandatory for all that are planning to audition.
+- A minimum of two weeks of the THRIVE Summer Dance Intensive is mandatory for all that are planning to audition.
 Dance training is year round and a dancer must always keep up with their technique; there is no “off-season”.
-Taking the FOCUS Summer Dance Intensive does not automatically make one a company member.
+Taking the THRIVE Summer Dance Intensive does not automatically make one a company member.

 - If selected, you will be required to take two ballet classes, one contemporary class, one company technique class, one company rehearsal class; although other classes may be taken.